Füße mit Blüten - Zeolith entgiftet im Fußbad

 Answer:

-Yes, thanks to its antifungal and detoxifying properties, zeolite can help fight athlete's foot naturally.
+Yes, due to its antifungal and detoxifying properties, zeolite can help fight athlete's foot naturally.
 It works against bacteria and fungi and supports skin regeneration.

 Answer:

-Zeolite powder can neutralize odors by binding moisture and inhibiting bacteria.
-Particularly effective: TIERKRAFT zeolite with lavender oil – natural, pleasantly scented, and easy to use.
+Zeolite powder can neutralize odors because it binds moisture and inhibits bacteria.
+Particularly effective: TIERKRAFT Zeolite with lavender oil – natural, pleasantly scented, and easy to use.

-❓ Are there natural recipes for foot creams?
+❓ Are there any natural recipes for foot creams?

 Answer:

 Yes!
 A simple DIY cream: Mix 2 tablespoons of zeolite powder with 3 tablespoons of coconut oil or shea butter.
-For extra nourishment, add a few drops of essential oil (e.g., lavender).
+For extra nourishment, a few drops of essential oil (e.g., lavender) can be added.

 ❓ Which nail polishes are sustainable and healthy for the nails?